corda/corda/docs/source/hello-world-flow.rst

 Flow outline
 ------------
-Our flow needs to take the following steps to issue a new IOU onto the ledger:
+Our flow needs to take the following steps for a borrower to issue a new IOU onto the ledger:

   1. Create a valid transaction proposal for the creation of a new IOU
   2. Verify the transaction